 Please take a few minutes to read the warning below and to take steps to increase your safety when visiting this website.

 As a rule, internet browsers will save certain information as you surf the internet.
 This includes images from websites visited, information entered into search engines and a trail (‘history’) that reveals the sites you have visited.
-Please follow the instructions below to minimize the chances of someone finding out that you have visited this website.
+Please follow the instructions below to minimise the chances of someone finding out that you have visited this website.

 If you know what browser you are using, then skip to the relevant instructions below.
 If you do not know the type of browser you are using, click on Help on the toolbar at the top of the browser screen.
-A drop down menu will appear, the last entry will say About Internet Explorer, About Mozilla Firefox, or something similar.
+A drop-down menu will appear, the last entry will say About Internet Explorer, About Mozilla Firefox, or something similar.
 The entry refers to which browser type you are using – you should then refer to the relevant instructions below.

 Exit site button